yakazimir/kyler-website/content/post/my-article-name.md

 ```
 The smallest positive integer than cannot be described in less than 1 billion words in English.
 ```
 While we can imagine the particular number being described, the paradox is that we just described such a number using far less than 1 billion English words (more specifically, we instead used only 16 English words!).
-This is in essense what we proved above (with the help of this the  $\log_{2}$ bit compression).
+This is in essense what we proved above with the help of this the  $\log_{2}$ bit compression trick.